Athens, Texas: Geography

 According to the United States Census Bureau, the city has a total area of 49.7 sqkm, of which 43.6 sqkm are land and 6.1 sqkm, or 12.32%, are covered by water.
 Lake Athens is a 1,799 acre reservoir located in the eastern half of the city.

+Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen climate classification system, Athens has a humid subtropical climate, Cfa on climate maps.The town was heavily damaged by a low-end EF2 tornado on November 4, 2022.
+According to the Köppen climate classification system, Athens has a humid subtropical climate, Cfa on climate maps.
+The town was heavily damaged by a low-end EF2 tornado on November 4, 2022.

 Demographics

 As of the 2020 United States census, there were 12,857 people, 4,095 households, and 2,733 families residing in the city.